How Does Pricing Work?

-We are replacing our longstanding single fee and “scholarship application” process with an income-based tiered scholarship program.
-The new system applies tiered percentage discounts to the true cost of the program based on your household’s income level.
-We hope this change helps families of all economic backgrounds access Ravenwood programs.
-Also, we feel this fee schedule change will help our donors contribute more directly to those who need it, whether in the form of a small scholarship for a medium-income family, or a large scholarship for a very low income family.
-We hope you’ll feel the same and celebrate our intention to make all Ravenwood programs attainable for all families.
+We have an income-based tiered scholarship program that applies percentage discounts to the true cost of the program based on your household’s income level.
+This structure helps families of all economic backgrounds access Ravenwood programs and helps our donors contribute more directly to families who need assistance, whether in the form of a small scholarship for a medium-income family, or a large scholarship for a very low income family.
+We hope you’ll join us in our intention to make all Ravenwood programs attainable for all families.

 The chart below shows our scholarship levels organized by family size and income.
+These levels reflect the local cost of living and so will change as costs change.
 Use the chart to find your scholarship code under “Scholarship Level” and enter that code exactly at registration.
 (The code is case-sentitive.)
 Scroll down to see frequently asked questions about how to use the chart, why the change, and how we price our programs.

 How do I use the chart?